Request CDN

 • Omit "/" at the end of the last subdirectory in the path.

-• Incoming Host Header: use the host header sent upon the client’s request.
+• Incoming Host Header: Use the host header sent upon the client’s request.
 Based on the host header of the service domain.
-This is selectable only if the selected service protocol is HTTP and the original content is located externally.
+This is selectable only if the selected service protocol is HTTP and the content origin is located externally.

-• <example> If ex.gcdn.ntruss.com/img.jpg is requested, the host header is ex.gcdn.ntruss.com.
+• For example, if ex.gcdn.ntruss.com/img.jpg is requested, the host header is ex.gcdn.ntruss.com.

-• Origin Hostname: if the original server is set to receive a specific virtual host only, use the applicable host header.
+• Origin Hostname: If the origin server is set to receive a specific virtual host only, use the applicable host header.

-• Custom Value: customize the host header.
+• Custom Value: Set the host header to the value you specify.
 Enter the host header value manually.

-• Incoming Host Header: distinguish contents with individual cache keys according to the domain name.
+• Incoming Host Header: Distinguish content with individual cache keys according to the domain name.
 Select this when different contents are transferred by different service domains.

-• <example> For logo.gif, http://sample.gcdn.ntruss.com/logo.gif and http://example.gcdn.ntruss.com/logo.gif are different domains and thus the contents are cached as separate entities.
+• For example, for logo.gif, http://sample.gcdn.ntruss.com/logo.gif and http://example.gcdn.ntruss.com/logo.gif are different domains and thus the contents are cached as separate entities.

-• Origin Hostname: identify the contents of different domains with the same cache key.
-Select this when the content transferred is the same as that from the service’s original server.
+• Origin Hostname: Identify the content of different domains with the same cache key.
+Select this when the content transferred is the same as that from the service’s origin server.

-• <example> For logo.gif, http://www.sample.com/logo.gif and http://www.sample.co.kr/logo.gif are identified as the same contents and thus are cached only once.
+• For example, for logo.gif, http://www.sample.com/logo.gif and http://www.sample.co.kr/logo.gif are identified as the same contents and thus are cached only once.

-• Compressing content reduces the traffic on the original server and improves the response speed.
+• Compressing content reduces the traffic on the origin server and improves the response speed.

-• The CDN requests "Accept-Encoding: gzip" and receives the compressed content from the original server.
+• The CDN requests "Accept-Encoding: gzip" and receives the compressed content from the origin server.

-• To use this option, the original server must support Gzip compression.
+• To use this option, the origin server must support Gzip compression.

 • The maximum header size is 256 bytes.

-If you are using HTTPS, you need to validate the certificate of the original server to prevent "man-in-the-middle(MITM)" attacks.
-Certificates issued by the following certificate authorities (CA) are valid.
+If you are using HTTPS, you need to validate the certificate of the origin server to prevent "man-in-the-middle(MITM)" attacks.
+Certificates issued by the following certificate authorities (CA) are valid:

 Certificate Authority